pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 Automatic diagnostics does not always pinpoint the problem.
 More often than not, you need to find the problem based on monitoring and other information.
 However, a TiDB cluster has many monitoring metrics.
 To quickly identify abnormal monitoring items, you can compare two time ranges.

-Let’s see another example.
-In the monitoring interface below, the query’s 999th percentile latency and QPS suddenly dropped at 17:18:00 on March 3, 2020 and, after a few minutes, returned to normal status.
+Let's see another example.
+In the monitoring interface below, the query's 999th percentile latency and QPS suddenly dropped at 17:18:00 on March 3, 2020 and, after a few minutes, returned to normal status.
 Why?

 ![P999 latency and QPS dropped](media/latency-and-qps-dropped.jpg)
-<div class="caption-center"> The query’s 999th percentile latency and QPS suddenly dropped </div>
+<div class="caption-center"> The query's 999th percentile latency and QPS suddenly dropped </div>

 In TiDB 4.0, the `metrics_summary` monitoring system table contains TiDB, PD, and TiKV instances and some monitoring items of the server node.
 We can use this table to compare all system monitorings when the system is normal against when the system has a problem to quickly find the monitoring item with the biggest difference during the two time ranges: